 Round off dinner with a halo-halo (translation: jumble jumble).
 This is a refreshing concoction of shaved ice and condensed milk, topped with any combination of sweetened beans, candied fruit, syrup and jelly (not unlike an ice kachang).

 Clark, located in the region of Luzon, is a popular leisure and entertainment hub.
-Check out Mimosa Leisure Park for its nightlife and casino, splash around in one of Fontana Hot Springs Leisure Parks’ many pools and slides, or ride a horse in the old American stables of El Kabayo.
+Check out Mimosa Leisure Park for its nightlife and casino, splash around in one of Fontana Leisure Park‘s many pools and slides, or ride a horse in the old American stables of El Kabayo.

 The Philippines has an amazingly rich history, and one city to put on your culture trail should be Iloilo.
 Known as the Queen City of the South in its glory days, it was the last Spanish-colonial capital of the Philippines when Manila surrendered to the US.
 Remnants of its past include the American-period customs building, the Aduana, as well as stunning churches such as The Parish of St Anne, the only gothic church outside Manila.

 Looking for a taste of action and adventure?
 Cebu’s varied terrain is ideal for a range of activities including hiking and jeep tours, rock climbing and mountain biking.
-A trip to Olanga Island by bike is more sedate and ideal for the whole family, but there are plenty of trails for more hardcore bikers to follow.
+A trip to Olanga Island by bike is more sedate and ideal for the whole family.
+Don’t worry, there are plenty of trails for more hardcore bikers to follow.
+If underwater adventures are your thing, then a holiday diving in the Philippines is one for your bucket list.

 Any night is party night in the Philippines, and there’s much more to the nightlife than just karaoke bars.
 Within the gaming and entertainment cluster of Resorts World Manila you’ll find Opus Lounge, where visitors can drink and dine to the sound of funky music, while surrounded by Renaissance-style murals.
 Next-door is Republiq, where international DJs can be found playing to a well-dressed crowd ready to party hard.

-For something more eclectic, head to Quezon City, again in Metro Manila, to check out some of the bars juxtaposed against the church on the same street.
+For something more eclectic, head to Quezon City, again in Metro Manila.
+Here you can check out some of the bars juxtaposed against the church on the same street.
 Stop by comedy club Klownz, where volunteers are allowed to get up on stage and belt out a tune.

-The country boasts a plethora of award-winning hotels, including Discovery Shores Boracay, voted one of the Top 20 Best Hotels by Travel + Leisure readers in 2013.
-The hotel, with a spa and wellness centre, sits on Boracay’s renowned White Beach, and is listed in the Small Luxury Hotels of the World Collection.
+The country boasts a plethora of award-winning hotels, including Discovery Shores Boracay, listed in the Small Luxury Hotels of the World Collection.
+The hotel, with a spa and wellness centre, sits on Boracay’s renowned White Beach.

-Cebu’s Shangri-La Mactan Resort & Spa has its very own marine sanctuary, offering an underwater snorkelling adventure where you’ll encounter diverse species of fish, clams and coral.
+Cebu’s Shangri-La Mactan Resort & Spa is a favourite among Hong Kong’s expats.
+It has its very own marine sanctuary, offering an underwater snorkelling adventure where you’ll encounter diverse species of fish, clams and coral.
 Then relax with one of a vast range of treatments at CHI, the hotel spa.

 For a truly detoxifying retreat, visit The Farm at San Benito, the Philippines’ only five-star health and wellness retreat.
-There are six styles of accommodation, from tree houses to suites and villas, and, of course, lots of treatments including colon hydrotherapy, ionising footbaths, and guided nutrition and medical advice for those who need it.
+There are six styles of accommodation, from tree houses to suites and villas.
+And, of course, lots of treatments including colon hydrotherapy and ionising footbaths.
+There’s even guided nutrition and medical advice for those who need it.

 We’ve barely scratched the surface here.
 To discover more, go to itsmorefuninthephilippines.com.